 Dr. Stephanie Kohlman, Psy.D.

-Dr. Stephanie Kohlman, PsyD, is a Licensed Clinical Neuropsychologist (PSY 29306) specialized in the evaluation of complex neuropsychopathology.
+Dr. Stephanie Kohlman, PsyD, is a clinical neuropsychologist and licensed clinical psychologist (PSY 29306) specialized in the evaluation of complex neuropsychopathology.
 At Perspectives, Dr. Kohlman conducts neuropsychological assessments, neurofeedback, and cognitive behavioral therapy (CBT) for children and adolescents.

 Her clinical training has been focused on the treatment of individuals throughout the lifespan, assessing and treating conditions such as attention weaknesses, learning disorders, emotional dysregulation, anxiety, depression, psychosis, Autism Spectrum Disorder, and motor tics.
 Dr. Kohlman has also administered social skills groups for children, utilizing the empirically-support UCLA Children’s Friendship Group model (PEERS).